datadreamscorp/BaryPlots.jl/README.md

 ```

 The cyclic nature of the Rock-Paper-Scissors game is shown as each strategy's population evolves over time.
-The trajectories are colored by default to make the different dynamics stand out.
+The trajectories are optionally colored to make the different dynamics stand out.

 ### Example 3: Parameterized Game - Public Goods Game with Diminished Free-Rider Returns